vinogradova-lab/T-cell-dysfunction-2025/notebooks/whole_proteome/README.md

 ## Volcano plots

-p-values were calculated with T-test for the means of two independent samples and volcano plots show uncorrected −log10 p-values on y axis and fold change of KO/AB on x axis.
+p-values were calculated with T-test for the means of two independent samples and volcano plots show uncorrected −log10 p-values on y axis and fold change on x axis.
 Significant peptides (< 0.05, -log10(0.05) = 1.3) which show a > 1.5 fold change are highlighted.

 **Redox-related**